julievrnt/easi-gui/docs/source/index.rst

 Welcome to easi-gui's documentation!
 ====================================

 easi-gui is a node-based interface designed to ease the initialisation of models with the library `easi <https://github.com/SeisSol/easi>`_.
-Note that easi-gui evaluate only takes three dimensional points as input for now.
+No need to write any code anymore !
 It opens and saves `YAML <http://yaml.org>`_ configuration files written with the syntax described by easi.
 It works the same way as easi does: it possesses two types of nodes, Map and Filter, that are connected together as a tree.
 If you are not familiar with easi, please read the `easi documentation <https://easyinit.readthedocs.io/en/latest/index.html>`_ first.

+Note that easi-gui evaluate only takes three dimensional points as input for now.

 Here an example of how easi-gui can be used: